Kratom Addiction: Signs, Symptoms, Risks, and Treatment Resources

 It is not advisable to mix kratom with drugs, especially ketamine, ethanol, narcotics, opiates, and other botanicals like cannabis.
 Another risk comes from the fact that when a substance is acquired in the black market, it’s impossible to know what it contains or how that might interact with kratom.

-Kratom for Management of Opiate Withdrawal
+Kratom for the Management of Opiate Withdrawal

 Anecdotal evidence suggests that using kratom may help decrease the withdrawal symptoms associated with recovering from opiate addiction.
 However, given that kratom also has the potential to become addictive, management of opiate withdrawal is better suited to proven medical interventions.